udacity/github-copilot-python/README.md

-# Refactor a Simple Sudoku Game written in Python
+# Refactor a Sudoku Game written in Python Flask

 Use this simple Sudoku game as a starting point to practice your skills with GitHub Copilot.
 The goal is to refactor the code to use modern technologies, while also adding new features and improving the overall user experience.

 ## Getting Started